 Why Did Packaging World Only Mention One Technology?

 Several of our customers asked why Packaging World didn’t talk to more people in the industry and provide better coverage.
 I think the main reason is that Packaging World magazine is owned by PMMI – the packaging equipment industry’s trade association.
 As such, it’s mission isn’t to print carefully researched information, it is to publish paid advertising from PMMI members (including ours from time to time).
-The article is clearly part of a marketing campaign from a PMMI member company and should be looked on as such.
+The article is clearly part of a marketing campaign from a PMMI member company (the article was quickly followed up with a press release and email marketing campaign) and should be looked on as such.

 How Should Companies Deal With Walmart’s Mandate?